kvkarthik03/KarthikTest/README.md

 - Suitable for large-scale data, high-speed data ingestion, real-time analytics
 - Used in social media platforms, IoT systems, event logging systems

+## 5) Explain any one DBMS Technology in your own words.
+### MongoDB
+MongoDB is a popular NoSQL (non-relational) database management system that stores and manages data in a flexible and scalable manner.
+It uses a document-oriented model, where data is stored as JSON-like documents with dynamic schemas.

+MongoDB is designed to handle large volumes of data, making it suitable for applications with high scalability requirements.
+It allows for horizontal scaling by distributing data across multiple servers, enabling efficient data storage and retrieval.

+In MongoDB, data is organized into collections, which are analogous to tables in traditional databases.
+Each document within a collection represents a record and can have its own unique structure.
+This flexibility allows for easy storage and retrieval of complex and evolving data.

+MongoDB provides a powerful query language with support for rich queries, indexing, and aggregation.
+It offers various query operators and supports complex search operations, making it well-suited for data-intensive applications that require flexible querying.